 He was involved in a lengthy court battle with then mayor Timothy Dasey over allegations of abuse of power.
 Adams was cleared of any wrongdoing by the courts.
 (N 43°02.708' W 074°51.902')

-25. Bucklin Bench - Myers Bucklin born in 1873 operated a photographic studio in Little Falls at 559 East Main Street, during the late 1800s and early 1900s.
-He is noted for his photographic documentation of the local landscapes of the area at that time.
+25. Bucklin Bench - Myers Bucklin born in 1873 operated a photographic studio in Little Falls at photographic documentation of the local landscapes of the area at that time.
 He died in Utica in 1955 at the age of 82.